usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 In federal projects, DevSecOps supports mission-critical services by ensuring they are stable, scalable, and responsive to change, all while maintaining code quality, security, and accessibility compliance, and reducing the costs associated with traditional code deployment methods.
 Speed, stability, and security aren’t optional in complex government systems—they're essential.
 DevSecOps helps federal agencies meet these demands by:

-* automating code deployments and testing, reducing manual errors
+* Automating code deployments and testing, reducing manual errors
-* speeding up the delivery of new features without compromising security
+* Speeding up the delivery of new features without compromising security
-* maintaining robust, compliant systems with ongoing monitoring
+* Maintaining robust, compliant systems with ongoing monitoring
-* supporting secure data handling and backups.
+* Supporting secure data handling and backups.

 #### Real world example: